 FortWhyte is particularly beautiful in the fall, when migratory meals are on the menu at the Buffalo Stone Café.
 The café has an outdoor patio that overlooks a lake that is often awash at sunset with thousands of migratory birds.
 It's true splendour for the senses as you witness all those wings descending onto the water at dusk.

 Another autumn must-do is A Maze in Corn.
 Throughout October it is home to the Haunted Forest, a spooky experience that is suitable for families, along with a petting zoo, hayrides, pony rides, and of course, the massive corn maze that towers over guests and is ripe for exploration throughout autumn.
-Come winter, A Maze in Corn is also home to what could be the world’s largest snow maze, which in 2019 featured massive snow walls spanning 2,300 metres, taking guests an average of 45 minutes to navigate.
+Come winter, A Maze in Corn is also home to the world’s largest snow maze, which features massive snow walls spanning 2,300 metres, taking guests an average of 45 minutes to navigate.